jonathanmejiadev/apollo-graphql-user-auth-chat-crud/README.md

 # Apollo GraphQL - User Authentication & Chat CRUD

+NodeJs JavaScript Backend Project using Apollo GraphQL with Express for user authentication and chat crud, using jsonwebtoken and validations.

 ## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.